CJ-Kaufman/INDE577_2024/Unsupervised_Learning/Image Compression with SVD/README.md

 The dataset used in this implementation consists of grayscale images.
 A sample image of a hibiscus flower is provided, but users are encouraged to upload their own images.
 The image is processed to grayscale for simplicity before applying SVD.

 ## c.
-Instructions for Reproducing Your Results
+Instructions for Reproducing Results

 1. **Set up your environment**: This code is intended to run on Google Colab.
 You can open a new Colab notebook and paste the code into a cell.